Louis Nix

-High school career
+Early life

 A native of Jacksonville, Florida, Nix attended William M. Raines High School, where he played football, basketball and competed in track & field.
 In high school football, he was an All-State defensive lineman.
 He recorded 50 tackles and 10 sacks as senior in 2009, and was named an all-First Coast pick as defensive lineman by the Florida Times-Union of Jacksonville.
 He tallied 19 combined sacks as a sophomore and junior in 2007 and 2008 helped Raines High School to 7–4 record and appearance in Florida state playoffs as sophomore in 2007.
 He also played basketball at William Raines.
 He was selected to play in the 2010 Under Armour All-America Game in St. Petersburg, Florida.

 Regarded as a four-star recruit by Rivals.com, Nix was ranked as the No. 7 defensive tackle of his class.
 He accepted a scholarship offer from Notre Dame over offers from Miami (FL), Florida State and Florida.